 Posted in | News | Quantum Computing

-In a paper published in the journal Scientific Reports, researchers presented a quantum hybrid classical convolutional neural network (QCCNN) approach for breast cancer diagnosis.
-This approach utilizes quantum computing's data processing power to enhance diagnostic accuracy and efficiency.
+In a paper published in Scientific Reports, researchers introduced a quantum hybrid classical convolutional neural network (QCCNN) approach aimed at improving breast cancer diagnosis.
+By leveraging quantum computing’s advanced data processing capabilities, this approach enhances diagnostic accuracy and efficiency, showcasing the potential of quantum-assisted methods in medical imaging.

 Quantum-AI Hybrid Boosts Breast Cancer Diagnosis